 Based on this part of the story, but trying not to make too much of a connection between the history of Vlad Tepes and Dracula, Bram Stoker created this character full of himself, living for centuries and with knowledge of black magic that he would have learned at Scholomance Academy, from the Carpathian Mountains.

 The myth of the so-called sisters of Dracula is described as very charming, thus attracting many men within the walls of the castle to be devoured by them.
 I could joke about this saying that they have never lacked copious dinners.

-Going back to history, the connection that Vlad Tepes had with Bran Castle were several campaigns to punish the German merchants from Brasov, who refused to pay their taxes from their trade.
-Vlad Draculea’s castle (Vlad Tepes) is a ruin today, but it is said that those walls are haunted.
+Going back to history, the connection that Vlad Tepes had with Bran Castle was several campaigns to punish the German merchants from Brasov, who refused to pay their taxes from their trade.
+Vlad Dracula’s castle (Vlad Tepes) is a ruin today, but it is said that those walls are haunted.